-SIR HENRY GURNEY: There is a chapter on industry at the end of Volume 1 of the Survey, page 497.
-If we looked at Page 526, the potash industry is not just potash; it is a chemical industry operating two parts of the Dead Sea -- one is the north and the other is the south.
-The main products are potash, bromine, chlorine, chlorate of potash, caustic soda, and caustic potash.
+Sir HENRY GURNEY: There is a chapter on industry at the end of Volume 1 of the Survey, page 497.
+If we looked at Page 526, the potash industry is not just potash; it is a chemical industry operating in two parts of the Dead Sea -- one in the north and the other in the south.
+The main products are potash, bromine, chlorine, chlorate of potash, caustic soda and caustic potash.
 There is a very considerable chemical industry.
-The value of gross output is about 1 1/2 million pounds a year.
+The value of gross output is about 1.5 million pounds a year.